awsdocs/aws-step-functions-developer-guide/doc_source/ecs-iam.md

-# Amazon Elastic Container Service/Fargate<a name="ecs-iam"></a>
+# Amazon Elastic Container Service/AWS Fargate<a name="ecs-iam"></a>

 These example templates show how AWS Step Functions generates IAM policies based on the resources in your state machine definition\.
-For more information see:
+For more information, see:
 + [IAM Policies for Integrated Services](connectors-iam-templates.md)
 + [AWS Service Integrations](concepts-connectors.md)

-Since the value for `TaskId` is not known until the task is submitted, Step Functions creates a more privileged `"Resource": "*"` policy\.
+Because the value for `TaskId` is not known until the task is submitted, Step Functions creates a more privileged `"Resource": "*"` policy\.

 **Note**
 You can only stop Amazon ECS tasks that were started by Step Functions, despite the `"*"` IAM policy\.